How to Run A/B Tests on Your Website

 Why Should You A/B Test?

 If you’re an experienced enough developer or designer, you might be able to rely on your intuition to determine what designs work best.
 However, if you really want to know what your users want, running some tests is a smart idea.

 Let’s break down exactly how A/B testing can benefit you:

 - It can provide you with highly-targeted data about what your visitors prefer.

 - You can run successive A/B tests to fine-tune almost every aspect of your website.

 - Implementing the results of this testing can help you improve conversions across the board.

 What’s more, you can use A/B testing for all kinds of variables.
-In our experience, you can get fantastic results testing variations of copy, color schemes, ads, website layouts, and more.
-There are some limitations on the type of elements you can A/B test, however, which we’ll talk more about in a moment.
+However, there are some limitations to what you can A/B test, which we’ll talk more about in a moment.